DokuWilFael/WEP_Front/README.md

 - I think the drop down menu in My Week-end is useless.
 I probably forgot to connect it properly.

+- As of now, you cannot delete your account or your week-end plans.
+Maybe in a future update.

+- To add an activity to your week-end, click on it and a pop-up will appear.

 ##Author
 Damien Vansteene